Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Kill Unit Automatically

-- Objects can be destroyed automatically under these circumstances:
+- Objects can be destroyed automatically if *any* of these conditions is met:
   - `NoAmmo`: The object will die if the remaining ammo reaches 0.
   - `Countdown`: The object will die if the countdown (in frames) reaches 0.